n123git/YWSaveEditor/README.md

 # Yo-kai Watch 2 Save Editor

-A powerful, modern, and modular **Save Editor for Yo-kai Watch 2**, supporting both **desktop, mobile and the 3DS!**.
-Built to be fast, flexible, and future-proof.
-Whether you're a competitive players, modder, or just a casual player.
-This tool was made for you!
+A powerful, modern, and modular **Save Editor for Yo-kai Watch 2**, supporting **desktop, mobile and 3DS!** Built to be fast, flexible, and future-proof.
+Whether you're a competitive player, modder, or just a casual fan — this tool was made for you!

 ---

 ## Table of Contents:
-- Check `docs` for documentation on the Save System,
+ - See the `docs` folder for technical documentation.
-- Check `Releases` for releases and source code.
+ - Visit `Releases` for downloads and source code.
-- Use `Issues` or `Pull Requests` to make a suggestion.
+ - Use `Issues` or `Pull Requests` to report bugs and suggest features.

 ## Features